 These laws allow private citizens – and even foreigners – to file a claim on behalf of the United States government against those that defraud a government program or misuse government funds.
 State False Claims Act operate on a similar premise for frauds against the state.

 Here are some common examples: Poor quality underwriting of residential mortgages?
-There is probably a False Claims Act Violation since most home loans are insured by the government.
+There is probably a False Claims Act violation since most home loans are insured by the government.
 Overcharge Medicaid for patient visits?
 Once again, there is a probably a violation since Medicaid is financed with state and federal tax dollars.
+Defense contractor fraud?
+Once again, if there is a loss to the government or a government program there is probably the opportunity to earn a cash reward.

 When a whistleblower case is filed, the government is given the first opportunity to investigate.
 Depending on where the case is filed, state or federal prosecutors have several choices.
 They can decline the case, take over the case and prosecute it themselves or tell the court there is no case and asked that the whistleblower’s claims be dismissed.